Joining us in Virginia

 While you are studying online with us, we know you will also be getting ready to join us in Harrisonburg in-person.
 Please read the information below about the next steps for obtaining a student visa, so you can study with us on the JMU campus.

-If you are joining us on campus for Summer 2021, please read about JMU's Return to Campus Plan and contact ISC Center Director Jennifer Little if you have any questions.
+If you are joining us on campus for Fall 2021, please read about JMU's Return to Campus Plan and contact ISC Center Director Jennifer Little if you have any questions.

 The most important thing you need to do to be able join us on campus is to obtain your visa.
 A visa allows a foreign citizen to travel to a U.S. port-of-entry and request permission from the U.S. immigration officer to enter the USA.
 It does not guarantee entry into the USA.